Keksuccino/docs_fancymenu/action-scripts.md

 - **Description:** Sends a chat message or executes a chat command
 - **Value Required:** Yes - `message_text` or `/command_text`

+## Execute Command As Integrated Server (`execute_command_as_integrated_server`)
+- **Description:** Force-executes a command in singleplayer as the integrated server, ignoring permissions and the cheats setting.
+- **Value Required:** Yes - Command text, for example `/give @p minecraft:diamond 1`

+> This action only works in singleplayer while the world is not opened to LAN.
+It intentionally does nothing on multiplayer servers.
+{.is-warning}

 ## Paste to Chat (`paste_to_chat`)
 - **Description:** Pastes text to the chat input field (append or replace)
 - **Value Required:** Yes - `true:Text` or `false:Text`